New research confirms – average penis size is increasing. For real.

 It’s not known why our bodies may be changing in these ways, but environmental factors – such as the impact of pesticides and chemicals – are potentially an important factor.
 It’s understood that exposure to chemicals can impact hormone levels.

 Guys think about their penis a lot.
 We also spend quite a bit of time thinking about the penis of other guys.
-I don’t have any science to back this up, but it’s fairly self-evident that guys think about penis a lot.
+We don’t have any science to back this up, but it’s fairly self-evident that guys think a lot about dick.